kirby-b/Godot-Platformer/README.md

 # Godot Platformer(working title)

 This is a basic godot platformer I am making from a tutorial.
-I will edit it to be my own later

-I have no clue what I will be doing with this, but I have a few fun ideas.
-Most of these ideas are under the issues tab or even already in the game.
+I have a long term plan set for this with lots of ideas.
+Most of these ideas are under the issues tab or already in the game.

+My game is much more developed than the tutorial so it may get a little confusing.
+This is also because the tutorial is made with Godot 3.5 and mine is using 4.2

 Tutorial I followed:  https://www.youtube.com/playlist?list=PL9FzW-m48fn16W1Sz5bhTd1ArQQv4f-Cm